Is Flight Insurance Worth It?

 Is Flight Insurance Worth The Cost?

-Whatever plan you choose, it’s worth it to have someone at your beck-and-call to help you rebook a cancelled flight, and pay you for your inconvenience?
+Is it worth the cost to have someone at your beck-and-call to help you rebook a cancelled flight, and pay you for your inconvenience?

 Let’s consider some common scenarios.